The Vision That Made Daniel Sick — Modern Paraphrase | fresh.bible

 Then something happened that didn't see coming:

-While was watching, a male goat came from the west — crossing the entire earth so fast its feet didn't even touch the ground.
+While Daniel was watching, a male goat came from the west — crossing the entire earth so fast its feet didn't even touch the ground.
 It had a single massive horn between its eyes.
 It charged the ram with the two horns — the one standing by the canal — and ran at it with furious power.

 The goat slammed into the ram, shattered both its horns, and threw it to the ground, trampling it.
 There was no one who could rescue the ram.
 Then the goat became enormously powerful.
 But at the height of its strength, the great horn snapped off.
-In its place, four prominent horns grew up, pointing toward the four winds of .
+In its place, four prominent horns grew up, pointing toward the four winds of heaven.

 The speed of it.
-This goat moved so fast its feet didn't touch the ground — that's not just poetic, it's describing a military campaign that moved with a speed the ancient world had never seen.
+This goat moved so fast its feet didn't touch the ground — that's not just poetic, it's describing a military campaignthat moved with a speed the ancient world had never seen.
 One empire that looked unbeatable, dismantled by another that came out of nowhere.
 And then the conqueror's own power fractured the moment it peaked.
 Strength at its height, broken.
 That's a pattern worth noticing.
 It repeats throughout history.

 Out of one of those four horns, something small emerged.
 But it didn't stay small:

 A little horn came out of one of them and grew enormously powerful — expanding toward the south, toward the east, and toward the glorious land.
-It grew so great it reached the host of itself.
+It grew so great it reached the host of heaven itself.
 It threw some of the heavenly host and the stars down to the ground and trampled them.

 Then heard two speaking to each other.
 One asked the other: